How long does it take to grow a beard?

 When you’ve decided to go from clean-shaven to a full beard, the transition can be a struggle.
 We all get impatient waiting for those glorious locks to fill out to their full magnificence.

-Patchiness, uneven growth, and the inability to shape or style our mane as it grows can be frustrating, and every beardsman wonders, how long does it take to grow a beard?
+Patchiness, uneven growth, and the inability to shape or style your beard as it grows can be frustrating, and every beardsman wonders: how long does it take to grow a beard?

-Whether it’s your first, second, or fourteenth time growing a full, flowing beard, it can be hard to predict how long it will take to get to the length you want, especially considering how many factors can affect the average hair growth rate.
+Whether it’s your first, second, or fourteenth time growing a full beard, it can be hard to predict how long it will take—especially considering how many factors can affect average hair growth.

-Man with 2 to 6 months of beard growth
+Man showing 2 to 6 months of beard growth progression.

 Beard Growth Factors